rhel-labs/instruqt/using-file-permissions/06-changing-group-ownership/assignment.md

 difficulty: basic
 timelimit: 1
 ---
 Group ownership can be changed with the `chgrp` command by adding a colon before the name of the group.
-Return to the root terminal to execute this command:
+Return to the root terminal in the top pane to execute this command:

 ```
 chown :team tasks.txt